sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 rubocop:enable <rule>, <rule>
 {% endhighlight  %}

-If you use either of these methods please mention in the PR as this should be kept to an absolute minimum at times, but can be necessary, especially concerning method length and complexity.
+If you use either of these methods please mention in the PR as this should be kept to an absolute minimum, at times this can be necessary, especially concerning method length and complexity.

 ### Rspec